Baton Rouge Perio Logo

 What is Ridge Augmentation?

-A ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.When a tooth is removed, an empty socket is left in the bone.
+A ridge augmentation is a common dental procedure often performed following a tooth removal to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth removal, or for another reason.When a tooth is removed, an empty socket is left in the bone.
 Usually this empty socket will heal on its own, filling with bone and tissue.
 Sometimes when a tooth is removed, the bone surrounding the socket breaks, and it unable to heal on its own.
 The previous height and width of the socket will continue to deteriorate.

 Rebuilding the original height and width of the bone may be required for dental implant placement, or for aesthetic purposes.
 Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.